Gfuen/AWSSecurityCert/awssecuritystudy.md

 - No portability ... cant decrypt KMS ciphertext outside of AWS using the raw material
 - "Deleting" an imported Key .. deletes the key material, NOT the key or metadata
 - ...
 AWS can restore key & metadata but you manage the material
+- Imported Key Material
+    - Can specify an expiration data

 ## Asymmetric keys in KMS